open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNet/README.md

 general extensibility point to add additional properties to any activity.
 The `Enrich` option is specific to this instrumentation, and is provided to get access to `HttpRequest` and `HttpResponse`.

+### RecordException

+This instrumentation automatically sets Activity Status to Error if an unhandled exception is thrown.
+Additionally, `RecordException` feature may be turned on, to store the exception to the Activity itself as ActivityEvent.

 ## References